IBM/FfDL/README.md

 ```

 Congratulation, you had submitted your first job on FfDL.
 You can check your FfDL status either from the FfDL UI or simply run `$CLI_CMD list`

+> You can learn about how to create your own model definition files and manifest.yaml at [user guild](docs/user-guide.md#2-create-new-models-with-ffdl).

 6. Since it's simple and straightforward to submit jobs with different deep learning framework on FfDL, let's try to run a Caffe Job.